 Here is a more formal bit on what I do, if formal and third person is your thing. 😉

 Emily Madill is an author and certified professional coach (ACC), with a BA in Business and Psychology.
-She is Thrive Global's Editor At Large.
+She is one of Thrive Global’s editors-at-large.

-Emily has published 11 titles in the area of self-development and empowerment, both for children and adults.
-You can find her writing in Chicken Soup for the Soul:Think Positive for Kids; The Huffington Post; Thrive Global; Mike Dooley's TUT.com; Best Self Magazine; The Muse; WellthyLiving.ca; MindBodyGreen; Emerging Women; TinyBuddha; Aspire Magazine; and others.
+Emily has published 12 titles in the area of self-development and empowerment, both for children and adults.
+You can find her writing in Chicken Soup for the Soul:Think Positive for Kids; The Huffington Post; Thrive Global; TUT.com; Best Self Magazine; The Muse; MindBodyGreen; Emerging Women; TinyBuddha; Aspire Magazine; and others.

-Emily holds credentials through the International Coaching Federation.
-She has a private coaching practice and an online program, offering courses that support women to create lasting habits around self-love and self-awareness.
+Emily has a private coaching practice and an online program, offering courses that support women to create lasting habits around self-love, self-awareness and all things related to time and weekly planning.